FOREX-Euro near 2-week low after Draghi cautions on its rise

 By Hideyuki Sano

-TOKYO, Feb 8 The euro hovered near a two-week low on Friday after the European Central Bank chief hinted at concern about the impact of the currency's recent strength on the economy, in remarks that analysts said went further than they had expected.
+TOKYO, Feb 8 The euro hovered near a two-week low on Friday after the European Central Bank chief voiced concern about the impact of the currency's recent strength on the economy in remarks that analysts said went further than they had expected.

-Mario Draghi said on Thursday that the exchange rate is important for growth and price stability and that he wants to see "whether the appreciation is sustained and will alter our risk assessment."
+Mario Draghi said on Thursday that the exchange rate is important for growth and price stability and that he wants to see "whether the appreciation is sustained and will alter our risk assessment as far as price stability is concerned."
+Analysts saaid

 Draghi said economic activity in the euro area should recover gradually in 2013 but added there are more negative risks than positive.